 Language 60 25 minutes

-Our program has been developed around a 21‐hour tutoring program and two practice
+Our small group program has been developed around a 18‐hours of tutoring and includes two practice

-tests: one at the start and one along the way.
+tests: one before the start and one along the way.
 Tutoring hours will be split between the

 English (verbal, reading, language) subjects and the Analytical (mathematical and

 quantitative) ones.
 We will be using two instructors that specialize in either English or Analytical parts of the test.